genedan/TmVal/docs/usage/growth/interest_discount.rst

 Examples
 =========

-TmVal provides built-in functions to convert interest rates to discount rates and vice-versa.
+TmVal's :class:`.Rate` class provides a built-in method to convert interest rates to discount rates and vice-versa.
 These are simple functions, but are very useful as they tend to be embedded in more complex financial instruments.

 Suppose the interest rate is 5%, what is the discount rate?

-We can use the function, :func:`.discount_from_interest`:
+First, we define a compound effective rate using the :class:`.Rate` class.
+Then, we use the method :meth:`.convert_rate` to convert the rate to a discount rate:

 .. ipython:: python